The Sims 4 fan UI redesign

 Context

-Designing For The Sims 4 Players
+Designing for Sims 4 players

 While playing The Sims 4, players can explore all the ‘pack’ options the game has to offer.
 Players can view these content packs to see and purchase all the content they offer.